 Uber Eats and Postmates let delivery drivers pick their own hours, earn decent pay, and earn money with your car.
 It’s a no-brainer for many side hustlers.

-I’ve taken a close look at both Uber Eats and Postmates to tell you what you can expect to earn, what the driver requirements are, and answer some of the most common questions about Postmates vs. Uber Eats.
+I’ve taken a close look at both Uber Eats and Postmates to tell you how delivery drivers are paid, what the delivery driver requirements are, and answer some of the most common questions about Postmates vs. Uber Eats.

 What is Uber Eats?

 Launched in 2014 by Uber, Uber Eats is an on-demand food delivery service that reaches more than 45 countries and 6,000+ cities worldwide.

 Uber Eats specializes in restaurant delivery, and customers can use the app to read menus, reviews, and ratings before they place their order.
 The customer stores their credit or debit card information in the app to make for a faster checkout.